-Many clients are either ill advised, think they know the answers, or don’t know what they don’t know (very common).
-However, implementation begins with clients.
-Clients are at the core of the process and their needs must be met by the industry, even if it relates to re-educating the client.
+Many Clients in the construction industry are either ill-advised, think they know the answers, or don’t know what they don’t know (very common).
+However, implementation begins with Clients.
+Clients are at the core of the process and their needs must be met by the industry, even if it relates to re-educating the Client.

-There is a profound difference between the advisor who (so often) tells the client what he ought to have as distinct from the one who listens intently, soaks up the client culture and requirements, and only then makes a reasoned proposal based on a set of options which the client has.
-Professionals in private practice, particularly those who have spent most of their career in that situation, should bear in mind that it would be difficult if not impossible for them to understand the corporate politics which so often determine how the employees of a large client organisation behave and in particular make decisions.
+There is a profound difference between the advisor who (so often) tells the Client what he ought to have, as distinct from the one who listens intently, absorbs the Client culture and requirements, and only then makes a reasoned proposal based on a set of options that address the Client’s requirements.
+Professionals in private practice, particularly those who have spent most of their career in that situation, should bear in mind that it would be difficult (if not impossible) for them to understand the corporate politics which so often determine how the employees of a large Client organisation behave, and in particular, make decisions.